Labor and Employment Law Updates for 2024

 As of January 1, 2024, it is unlawful for an employer to discriminate against a person in hiring, termination, or any term or condition of employment, or otherwise penalize a person because of the employee’s use of cannabis off the job and away from the workplace, except as otherwise provided.

 SB 700 amends Govt.
 Code Section 12954 to provide that it is unlawful for an employer to request information from an applicant for employment relating to the applicant’s prior use of cannabis, except when part of the person’s criminal history.
 However, the bill also addresses overall cannabis use in the workplace in a helpful way.
-It also provides that
+It also provides that:

-• it does not apply to the building and construction trades
+- It does not apply to the building and construction trades

-• it does not supersede with requirements for a drug free workplace as required by state of federal law
+- It does not supersede with requirements for a drug free workplace as required by state of federal law

-• it does not preempt state or federal laws requiring drug test or the requirements for federal funding or federal employment
+- It does not preempt state or federal laws requiring drug test or the requirements for federal funding or federal employment

 Temporary Public Employees